Managing IoT Metrics in Kubernetes: Load Balancing and Autoscaling

 type: AverageValue

-Efficient load balancing plays a critical role in ensuring IoT metrics are delivered on time, especially in multi-cloud setups.
+Efficient load balancing is critical to ensuring IoT metrics are delivered on time, especially in multi-cloud environments.
 After implementing autoscaling, the next hurdle is routing these metrics seamlessly across various cloud providers.
 While Kubernetes' default load balancing works well within a single cluster, multi-cloud environments demand more sophisticated strategies.
 Let’s explore how kube-proxy and Istio handle this challenge.

 Using Kube-Proxy for Load Balancing